1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To start, your private key must be converted to be used with PuTTY.

-To do this, open PuTTYgen and click on the "Load" button to load your private key.
-Then just save your private key using the "Save private key" button.
+To do this, open PuTTYgen and click the "Load" button to load your private key.
+Then, save your private key using the "Save private key" button.

 Now open PuTTY and configure it with the following settings: